arccode/factory/doc/regions.rst

 marked with question marks; if you need to use one of these please see http://goto/vpdsettings for review.

+Regions not yet in the public repository are marked with asterisks (\*).
+These are in the `private repository <http://goto/private-regions>`_, and to use one of these you will need to create a ``regions_overlay.py`` in your board overlay.

 For more information on what each field means and what the valid values are, see :py:class:`cros.factory.l10n.regions.Region`.